ardsrk/code-reflections/_drafts/2020-09-16-autoloading-nested-constants-in-ruby.md

 {% endhighlight %}

 On line 14 the call is `A.const_missing(APRIL)`.
 This leads to loading of the file _a.rb_ and the constant APRIL will be located inside the class A.
+We still have to load one last constant.

+Here is the full _main.rb_ file including changes to const_missing for loading MAY.

+{% highlight ruby linenos %}

+# File: ./main.rb

+ROOT = ENV['PWD']

+class Module
+  def underscore
+    return name unless /[A-Z-]|::/.match?(name)
+    word = name.to_s.gsub("::".freeze, "/".freeze)
+    word.downcase
+  end

+  def parent_name
+    name =~ /::[^:]+\Z/ ? $`.freeze : nil
+  end

+  def parent
+    enclosing_name = parent_name
+    if enclosing_name
+      Object.const_get(enclosing_name)
+    end
+  end

+  def const_missing(const_name)
+    if self != Object
+      file_path = File.join(ROOT, self.underscore)
+    else
+      file_path = File.join(ROOT, const_name.downcase.to_s)
+    end

+    if File.file?(file_path + ".rb")
+      require file_path
+    end

+    if self.const_defined?(const_name)
+      self.const_get(const_name)
+    elsif parent
+      parent.const_missing(const_name)
+    else
+      Object.const_missing(const_name)
+    end
+  end
+end

+class A
+  module B
+    def self.x
+      p [MARCH, APRIL, MAY]
+    end
+  end
+end

+A::B.x

+{% endhighlight %}

+Line 39 has been changed to call const_missing on Object when we have finished loading all files of enclosing constants.
+An `if` statement has been added in the beginning of const_missing method to load the file having the same name as the missing constant if there are no enclosing constants.

+## Reflections

+* What is $`?
+How is it useful in the context of matching strings using regular expressions?
+* What happens if you tried to load a constant that is not defined ( like JUNE )?
+* Would constants still get auto loaded if you redefined const_missing in Object instead of in Module?

 [underscore_link]: https://github.com/rails/rails/blob/5-2-stable/activesupport/lib/active_support/inflector/methods.rb#L92
 [parent_link]: https://github.com/rails/rails/blob/5-2-stable/activesupport/lib/active_support/core_ext/module/introspection.rb#L34